InfraSIM/tools/README.md

-virtualbox_builder     | Script to quickly build an compute node image on virtual box platform. vmworkstation_builder  | Script to quickly build an compute node image on vmworkstation platform. vmx                    | Script to build an compute node image with vmx type. data_generater         | Script to generate the fru and sensor data for the new node simulation
+virtualbox_builder     | Script to quickly build an compute node image on virtual box platform. vmworkstation_builder  | Script to quickly build an compute node image on vmworkstation platform. vmx                    | Script to build an compute node image with vmx type. data_generater         | Script to generate the fru and sensor data for the new node simulation. fru_data_parser        | Lib to read and write emu file, aka, ipmi\_sim\_cmd set.
+Can operate FRU data command in a human readable means now.